huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 #### What is the national sport of Japan?

-- [x] Sumo wreslting
+- [x] Sumo wrestling
 - [ ] Karate
 - [ ] Judo

-#### In Empire Strike Back, what's the last thing Han sayas before steering into an asteroid field?
+#### In Empire Strike Back, what's the last thing Han says before steering into an asteroid field?

 - [ ] Never tell me the odds
 - [x] Chewie, set 271